 This is why it is so critical to retain a qualified SEC defense attorney to guide you through the subpoena process.

 The SEC Investigative Process

-SEC investigations are initiated from many sources such as tips, surveillance, complaints, or other information obtained from government agencies.
+SEC investigations are initiated from many sources such as tips, complaints, or other information obtained from government agencies.

 Witnesses and targets of an SEC investigation often learn of the investigation by a telephone call from an SEC attorney or investigator.

 The SEC uses either an informal investigation or a formal investigation to gather evidence for its investigation.